Accessibility

 Wheelchair/Walker Access: Due to the outdoor environment and camp terrain, wheelchair and walker access is limited.
 Additionally, some spaces are only accessible by staircase and ramps are limited.
 While we can transport folding wheelchairs and walkers between buildings, the camp setting is very limiting for those who exclusively use ambulatory devices with wheels.

-Uncontrolled Major Mental Health Needs: We are not equipped to address uncontrolled major mental health issues, such as: active eating disorders, schizophrenia, psychosis, actively suicidal thoughts or behaviors, active self harm, hospitalization for mental health issues within the last six months, etc. Controlled major mental health needs will require collaborative creation of a plan, involving the camper, caregiver, camp leadership, and a mental health provider.
+Uncontrolled Major Mental Health Needs: We are not equipped to address uncontrolled major mental health issues, such as: active eating disorders, schizophrenia, psychosis, actively suicidal thoughts or behaviors, active self harm, hospitalization for mental health issues within the last six months, and other needs as determined by our Mental Health staff.
+Controlled major mental health needs will require collaborative creation of a plan, involving the camper, caregiver, camp leadership, and a mental health provider.
 We are not a therapy camp and do not provide therapy/treatment.

 Newly Presenting Mental Health Needs: Attendees may experience different needs and feelings than they usually do outside of camp (e.g., first time homesickness) which we are provisionally able to handle on-site.
 However, we are generally not able to accommodate for more severe mental health disorders that were not known or experienced prior to camp.
 When this occurs, we generally recommend campers or staff return home and see a therapist or psychiatrist as soon as possible to ensure they receive the appropriate care and management of symptoms.